 Mechanical movement

 In mechanical movements, we distinguish between manual and automatic winding.
-Manual winding is wound manually using the crown.
-Automatic winding winds the mainspring with a weight on the rotor, which is rotated by hand movement.
-A sliding clutch protects the spring from overwinding.
-Automatic winding can also be wound manually using the crown at any time.
+A manual is wound manually with the crown.
+An automatic winds the mainspring with a weight on a rotor that rotates with the movement of the hand.
+A sliding clutch protects the spring against over-tightening.
+Even an automatic can be wound manually at any time using the crown.

 Automatic watches – benefits: